 Choose a layer feed with the Purina® Oyster Strong® System to help your hens lay strong and stay strong.
 Which layer feed Oyster Strong® System is right for your flock?

 Includes added omega-3 fatty acids for your health

 Certified USDA Organic

 In breeds that lay colored eggs, pigments, called porphyrins, are secreted from cells within the uterus to add color to the eggshells during the last 5 hours of shell formation.
 Blue egg layers add pigment early in the shell formation process.
 This is why the shells are blue all the way through.
 A combination of blue and brown pigments produces a green shell color, as with the Olive Egger breed.
 Hens that lay white eggs do not produce any pigments during shell formation.

 EGG BLOOM IS ADDED AND EGG EMERGES (SECONDS):

 The formed egg travels to the vaginal area where egg bloom is added to the shell as the egg passes through.
 Egg bloom, or the cuticle, is a protective coating that works with strong shells to protect the egg from bacteria.
 A natural lubricant is also added to the shell for a safe exit through the cloaca.

 About 30 minutes after laying an egg, the next yolk will be released from the ovary and the process will repeat itself until she has laid 8 to 12 eggs.
 After that, she will take a day off from egg production.

-To help the egg-laying process go smoothly and to keep hens healthy and productive, always provide your hens a complete layer feed.
+Always provide your hens a complete layer feed.
+This will help the egg-laying process go smoothly and to keep hens healthy and productive.
 After all, the formation of nutritious eggs is contingent on what your birds eat.